More "Senior" (F1)

 that famous "COP CAR" at Brandon Stadium.
 It was a WW2 Daimler

-removed from the turret.
+.303 Bren gun removed!
 Fans from the old days recall it was

 driven onto the track as a barrier to protect a car and driver that had

-will insert a photograph and a drawing of the kind of armoured vehicle,
+will insert a photograph and another.
+NOTE

 was from the London area, and raced at Harringay, West